AltNet: Addressing the Plasticity-Stability Dilemma in Reinforcement Learning: Introduction

-To mitigate plasticity loss, various approaches have been proposed (~\autoref{sec:related}).
+To mitigate plasticity loss, various approaches have been proposed (\autoref{sec:related}).
 Among these, a particularly promising family of methods is based on periodically resetting network parameters \citep{nikishin2022primacy, kim2023sample, dohare2024loss, sokar2023dormant}.
 Resets are effective because they restore the network to a well-conditioned, highly plastic initialization that is gradually lost during training.
-As networks adapt to specific tasks or data distributions, they accumulate pathologies—such as dormant neurons, growing weight magnitudes, and reduced rank—that impair their ability to learn from new data \citep{dohare2024loss}.
-Resetting the parameters removes these accumulated effects and reinitializes the network to conditions resembling its original, plastic initialization (see supporting analysis in \hyperref[sec:appendix_plasticity]{~\autoref{sec:appendix_plasticity}}). \citet{nikishin2022primacy} empirically demonstrated that resetting a network can substantially improve performance by renewing its ability to learn and exploit data.
-Although effective, full network resets come at a cost: they erase all information embedded in the network and cause immediate performance collapses (see \autoref{fig:rr1}, orange curve).
+As networks adapt to specific tasks or data distributions, they accumulate pathologies---such as dormant neurons, increasing weight magnitudes, and reduced rank---that impair their ability to learn from new data \citep{dohare2024loss}.
+Resetting the parameters removes these accumulated effects and reinitializes the network to conditions resembling its original, plastic initialization. \citet{nikishin2022primacy} empirically demonstrated that resetting a network can substantially improve performance by renewing its ability to learn and exploit data.
+Although effective, full network resets come at a cost: they discard learned models and can cause an immediate performance drop (for an example, see \autoref{fig:rr1}, orange curve).
 This makes Standard Resets \citep{nikishin2022primacy} impractical for real-world deployment.
-The central challenge we address in this paper is how to retain the benefits of full network resets in restoring plasticity while avoiding the performance instability they induce.\\
+In this paper, we address the challenge of retaining the benefits of full network resets in restoring plasticity while avoiding the performance instability they induce.\extraParagraphSpacing{}